awslabs/aws-sdk-swift/reference/0.x/AWSOpsWorksCM/Home.md

 # Protocols

   - [OpsWorksCmClientProtocol](/aws-sdk-swift/reference/0.x/AWSOpsWorksCM/OpsWorksCmClientProtocol):
-    <fullname>AWS OpsWorks CM</fullname>
-    AWS OpsWorks for configuration management (CM) is a service that runs and manages configuration management servers.
+    AWS OpsWorks CM AWS OpsWorks for configuration management (CM) is a service that runs and manages configuration management servers.
 You can use AWS OpsWorks CM to create and manage AWS OpsWorks for Chef Automate and AWS OpsWorks for Puppet Enterprise servers, and add or remove nodes for the servers to manage.
+Glossary of terms